Preface

 Residual Calculation

-From the coefficient of the linear least square,
+We plug in our linear model from the coefficient of the linear least square,

 - m (slope)